con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > chags bral la sogs chags pa che/ /
 > kha dog sna tshogs 'bar ba'i 'od/ /

-Magnificent light from the vajra sun,
+The scorching brightness of the vajra sun,
-With stainless beams streamed from the vajra moon,
+With stainless lustre from the vajra moon,
 Great passion of the passion-free and others,
-With blazing rays of variegated colours, (109)
+With blazing rays of colours variegated, (109)

 * 109a: Following Vilāsavajra, we read *vajrasūryamahālokaḥ* instead of *vajrasūryo mahālokaḥ* as printed in Davidson's edition.
+Tib. is ambiguous.

 > saṃbuddhavajraparyaṅko buddhasaṃgītidharmadhṛk |